AshAvalanche/ansible-avalanche-collection/plugins/modules/README.md

 ### Example playbook

-The playbook [nuttymoon.avalanche.transfer_avax](../../playbooks/transfer_avax.yml) is provided as an example of how to use the `nuttymoon.avalanche.tx` module.
-See [ansible-avalanche-getting-started](https://github.com/Nuttymoon/ansible-avalanche-getting-started) for more.
+The playbook [ash.avalanche.transfer_avax](../../playbooks/transfer_avax.yml) is provided as an example of how to use the `ash.avalanche.tx` module.
+See [ansible-avalanche-getting-started](https://github.com/AshAvalanche/ansible-avalanche-getting-started) for more.